Soheab/alexflipnote.py/docs.md

 All available endpoints you can use.

 ### await alex_api.achievement(text, icon = MinecraftIcons.RANDOM)
-Generate a Minecraft achievement with custom text.
+Generate a Minecraft achievement with custom text and icon.

 **Parameters**:
 - text `string` | Text for the achievement.